Mohenjo Daro (film): Pre-production

 However, construction was delayed in mid-September 2014, when workers belonging to Allied Mazdoor Union and Film Studio Setting refused to complete the pre-production work, alleging non-payment of their regular expenses and remuneration.
-To this stalled situation, Gowariker took a legal route and lodged a complaint with the 'Indian Film and Television Producers Council' accusing the members of stalling work that would result in losses to the company.
+In response to this stalled situation, Gowariker took a legal route and lodged a complaint with the Indian Film and Television Producers' Council accusing the members of stalling work that would result in losses to the company.
 Lawrence D'Souza, the executive producer of the film, maintained that though their payments were ready, the remote filming locations of Bhuj delayed the reception of the same.

 Ayananka Bose had originally been signed as the cinematographer.
-Still, when the film was delayed, he took up other projects as he was paid on a project-to-project basis.
+When the film was delayed, he took up other projects as he was paid on a project-to-project basis.
 Bose failed to join the discussions prior to filming and requested Gowariker to be allowed to join the set directly after he was done with his other commitments.
 A displeased Gowariker replaced Bose with C. K. Muraleedharan.

 The initial outdoor schedule of principal photography had been projected to begin in November 2014.
-However, the further delay occurred when lead actor Hrithik Roshan ripped apart his shoulder during training in late October 2014.
-Because Mohenjo Daro was a physically demanding film with challenging action sequences that were to be shot starting with the very first schedule, and no body doubles were to be used, producer-director Ashutosh Gowariker postponed the shoot six weeks until January 2015.
-Confirming this delay, producer Sunita Gowariker of AGPPL stated, "Ashutosh and I want Hrithik to recuperate fully before beginning the film, since we plan to start with action sequences.
+However, further delay occurred when lead actor Hrithik Roshan injured his shoulder during training in late October 2014.
+Because Mohenjo Daro was a physically demanding film with challenging action sequences that were to be shot starting with the very first schedule, and no body doubles were to be used, Gowariker postponed the shoot for six weeks, until January 2015.
+Confirming this delay, Sunita Gowariker stated, "Ashutosh and I want Hrithik to recuperate fully before beginning the film, since we plan to start with action sequences.
 Now we will start shooting in the first week of January.
 It is important to us that Hrithik is 100% fit, and shifting the shooting dates by a few weeks makes a lot of sense."